brontolinux/tf-mod-cfengine-server/ARCHITECTURE.md

 3. the subnets are identified by unique `Name` tags;
 4. a security group applicable to the instance exists **before** the instance is created, and is tagged with a unique `Name` tag;
 5. a security group applicable to the EFS mount targets exists **before** the instance and the mount targets are created, and is tagged with a unique `Name` tag;
-6. the module creates the instance using the latest Debian 10 AMI, unless you specify a different AMI ID; please notice that **the user data assumes a Debian system**: using a Debian derivative **may** work, using non-Debian-based distributions will **not** work.
+6. the module creates the instance using the latest Debian 10 AMI, unless you specify a different AMI ID; please notice that **the user data assumes a Debian system**: using a Debian derivative **may** work, using non-Debian-based distributions will **not** work;
+7. a functional AWS CLI is required to properly tag spot instances; if the command is not available, the provisioning of the instance will continue, but the instance won't be tagged properly

 The mount targets will be created in the private network.
 This is the reason why the private network must be accessible from the public network.